When was the last time you had a once-in-a-lifetime experience?

 - Agashya group - 25 individuals located on the Sabinyo volcano.

 - Kwitonda group - 24 individuals located on the Sabinyo volcano, sometimes in Democratic Republic of Congo and thus off-limits.

 Only the Park Authorities will assign which gorilla group you will visit.

 You will trek from the Park Headquarters to where the guides observed the Gorillas the day before, from there you will track the Gorillas.
 The trails may be very muddy, slippery and portions will be quite steep and strenuous.

 Gorilla Viewing Rules:

-Currency: Rates effective July 2012.
-The currency of Kenya is the Kenya Shilling (KES) and 1 USD = 83.9 KES.
+Currency: Rates effective January 2016.
+The currency of Kenya is the Kenya Shilling (KES) and 1 USD = 102 KES.
 The currency of Rwanda is the Rwanda Franc (RWF) and 1 USD = 750 RWF.
 Importantly if you bring US dollars the bills must be in mint condition - crisp, clean, no rips, no writing - if you wish to exchange them for local currency.